Bagg3/react-weather-app/README.md

 # React Weather App

 This is a weather application built with React and TypeScript.
-It uses the OpenWeatherMap API to fetch weather data.
+It uses the OpenWeatherMap API to fetch weather data and Tailwind CSS to styling.

 ## Features